Hilaire Belloc and G. K. Chesterton: Modern

 Writers commenting on the relationship after Belloc and Chesterton died have grouped the two similarly to their contemporaries.
 Robert Speaight described the two as completely different yet complementary persons, writing that Chesterton's "imagination was stronger than Belloc's [...] but they needed the Attic salt of Belloc's realism; Chesterton's fantasy required Belloc's fact".
-A. N. Wilson has described the two as a natural pairing, writing that "with his zest for paradox, Chesterton saw in Belloc a man with whom almost everyone disagreed and concluded that he must have been in the right".
+A. N. Wilson has described the two as a natural pairing and opined that "with his zest for paradox, Chesterton saw in Belloc a man with whom almost everyone disagreed and concluded that he must have been in the right".

 The American historian James R. Lothian describes Chesterton as Belloc's great equal as a man of letters and argues that Chesterton's larger and more cheerful public image helped to popularise many of Belloc's views.
 Lothian describes Chesterton as "Belloc's greatest disciple" and "chief in influence, in intellect, and in sheer talent" of those influenced by Belloc's sociopolitical and economic thought.
 He argues that Chesterton was more successful in promulgating Bellocian ideas by acting as a counterbalance to "Belloc's confrontational style", while also focussing on theology and philosophy where Belloc harped on the political and historical aspects.

 Joseph Pearce has been critical of other biographies of the two's relationship, arguing that they "slavishly" accept accusations that Belloc was little influenced by Chesterton and that Belloc thought less of his companion's work than his own.
-He also argues that flat readings of dialogue captured between the two paint the relationship as between a rude bully in Belloc and a sheepish victim in Chesterton, when in fact the conversations indicate nothing but good-humoured banter between two intimate friends who spurned the formality of their era.
+He also argues that flat readings of dialogue captured between the two paint the relationship as between a domineering bully in Belloc and a sheepish victim in Chesterton, when in fact the conversations indicate nothing but good-humoured banter between two intimate friends who spurned the formality of their era.
 He points to Belloc's appellation of Chesterton as "a thinker so profound and so direct that he has no equal" and a master of poetic verse.
 Acknowledging Belloc's sometimes harsh criticism, particularly his panning of Chesterton's play Magic, Pearce argues that Belloc held Chesterton as an incredible talent and admired his intellect immensely.

 The American historian Jay P. Corrin has described Chesterton as "infatuated" with Belloc intellectually as a result of having come to many of the same conclusions early on.
 Like others, he points to their drastic differences in writing and personal style: Belloc as "vain, bitingly cynical, and cantankerous" and Chesterton as "self-effacing and friendly".
+Beginning with the pair's anti-modernist and anti-imperialist positions, Corrin further identifies that early on the two had come to similar conclusions on morality and social organisation, including an idealisation of rural life and the centrality of private ownership in political and moral freedom.